StereoKit/StereoKit/docs/Pages/Reference/Tex/Width.md

 </div>

 ## Description
 The width of the texture, in pixels.
+This will be a blocking call if AssetState is less than LoadedMeta.